Thank you for the Disclaimer.

 Ryan hugged Siesta as they and Louise descended from the stage.
 They were immediately met by Guiche, Montmorency, and Katie, with Kirche and Tabitha standing back a few paces.

 "Splendid performance, Ingram!"
 Guiche congratulated, before he noticed Ryan seemed a bit off.
 "Are you all right?"

 Ryan's face was flushed and he was panting noticeably as he held Siesta tight to his side.
 Montmorency immediately recognized the restless expression as being almost identical to Guiche's when he was feeling amorous.

 Louise didn't need to recognize it, she could feel it across their link plain as day.
-"You overexerted yourself!"
+"Are you okay?"

 Louise's face reddened, before she looked away.
 Ryan grinned and squeezed Siesta's bottom again.
-The maid flushed and giggled softly.
+The maid giggled softly and nuzzled his neck.

 Colbert, himself a bit shaken by the show, stepped up to the stage.
 "The judging portion of the exhibition shall now commence!"